testing22-0/solution-challenge-10-23/README.md

 And as the grand finale, the flag awaits: **INTIGRITI{Pupp3t3eR_wIth0ut_S0P_LFI}**

 ## Conclusion
-Well, that was a wild ride, wasn't it?
-We dove headfirst into the challenge, navigating through the world of mutation XSS and puppeteer exploits.
-From injecting scripts to triggering automatic downloads and playing around with CDP like digital ninjas, we've seen the exploit unfold.

-Remember, this challenge wasn't just about finding the flag; it was a journey.
-Each hint, each stumble, and each "aha" moment brought us closer to the goal.
-In the end, it wasn't just about the swag; it was about the thrill of the hunt, the joy of overcoming challenges, and the camaraderie in Intigriti's community. ❤️🚀
+Man, what a ride!
+We plunged deep into this challenge, messing with mutation XSS and puppeteer tricks.
+We threw in scripts, set off auto-downloads, and played around with the CDP.
+It's more than just hunting for a flag; it's been a crazy journey.
+Every clue, stumble, and "aha" moment brought us together.
+It's not just about the swag; it's the thrill, the joy of beating challenges and vibing with the Intigriti community. ❤️🚀

 ![Thank you](images/thank-you.png)